anoopkunchukuttan/indic_nlp_library/README.md

 pip install --editable ./
 ```

-Alternately, you can also install it directly as `pip install indic-nlp-library-IT2`

 ## Updates:
 - Integrated `urduhack` directly into the repository.
 - Renamed `master` branch as `main`.